Quit Dreaming and Get on the Beam: Background and recording

-Recording for Quit Dreaming and Get on the Beam commenced on February 1979, the same month of release as Sound-on-Sound, with the intention of being Red Noise's second album.
-EMI had shown signs of dissatifaction with the band's material, and with the added element of change in the corporate structure, the label decided to drop multiple artists from their roster, Red Noise and Wire among them.
+Recording for Quit Dreaming and Get on the Beam commenced in February 1979, the same month of release as Sound-on-Sound, with the intention of being Red Noise's second album.
+EMI had shown signs of dissatisfaction with the band's material, and with the added element of change in the corporate structure, the label decided to drop multiple artists from their roster, Red Noise and Wire among them.

 In a November 1981 interview for the Trouser Press, Nelson described the difficulties he faced:

 EMI was being taken over, nobody was secure, and my management said, 'Hit singles; ignore that arty stuff.'
 I wrote 'Living in My Limousine' but I didn't like it; I thought it too much of a compromise.
 I took it to them and said, 'Here's the only commercial song you'll get.'
 They said it wasn't obvious enough, that it should be more banal.
 So I wrote 'Banal,' which is about using all these musical cliches and hating them.
 They were delighted: it sounded so commercial, but it had a subversive message.
 Unfortunately, when it came to being played on the radio ... we were told programmers didn't like its air of cynicism.

 It would be roughly two years until the album would be released, with Nelson dropping the Red Noise moniker, making the record his first solo album since 1971's Northern Dream.
 In the interim, the single "Do You Dream in Colour?" was released on his personal label Cocteau Records, which required him to buy the master tapes from EMI, who owned the material recorded while he was still signed to them.
 Originally intended as a standalone single, Mercury would later include it on the album.
 The tracks "Life Runs Out Like Sand" and "Disposable" were recorded in London at RAK Studios with the remainder taking place at the Rolling Stones Mobile Studio in Yorkshire.
 Nelson had previously used the latter studio to partially record Be-Bop Deluxe's final album Drastic Plastic (1978).

 Promotion and release

 Quit Dreaming... peaked at no. 7 in the UK, while the singles "Do You Dream in Colour?" and "Youth of Nation on Fire" peaked at no. 52 and 73 in the UK, respectively.

-The first ten thousand copies included, at no extra cost, an additional instumental album entitled Sounding the Ritual Echo (Atmospheres for Dreaming).
+The first ten thousand copies included, at no extra cost, an additional instrumental album entitled Sounding the Ritual Echo (Atmospheres for Dreaming).